qwertie/home/misc/Atlas-Shrugged-summary.md

 > "I'm ... surprised, Lillian."

 > "Shouldn't you say 'impressed'?
 Your guests are quite impressed.
 I can practically hear them thinking all over the room.
 Most of them are thinking: 'If he has to seek terms with Jim Taggart, we'd better toe the line. ' And a few are thinking: 'If he's afraid, we'll get away with much more.'
-This is as you want it, of course— and I wouldn't think of spoiling your triumph— but you and I are the only ones who know that you didn't achieve it single-handed."
+This is as you want it, of course — and I wouldn't think of spoiling your triumph — but you and I are the only ones who know that you didn't achieve it single-handed."

 > [...]
 "What's your angle?"